Ocean temperatures and sea level

 • Click here to read about data smoothing.

 Atlantic Ocean vertical average temperature 0-100 m depth since 1955.
 The thin line indicate 3-month values, and the thick line represents the simple running 39- month (c.
 3 year) average.
 Data source: NOAA National Oceanographic Data Center (NODC).
 Base period 1955-2010.
-Last period shown: October-December 2023.
-Last diagram update 8 February 2024.
+Last period shown: April-June 2024.
+Last diagram update 19 October 2024.

 • Click here to download the entire series of three-monthly oceanic temperature anomalies since January-March 1955.